NilsGhes/DesignPatterns/README.md

 #Observer Design Pattern

 Defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.

+#Decorator Design Pattern

+Attach additional responsibilities to an object dynamically.
+Decorators provide a flexible alternative to subclassing for extending functionality.